tomiGoljevscek/Oxide.Docs/source/includes/plugin_api.md

 # Plugin API

-Oxide allows you to expose hooks in your plugin and make them available to other plugins.
+Oxide allows you to expose methods in your plugin and make them available to other plugins.
 This allows you to access objects or properties from other plugins without having to replicate functionality yourself.

-## Exposing an API Hook
+## Exposing an API method

 ``` csharp
 namespace Oxide.Plugins